tdiec00/Athletic-Performance-Index/README.md

 - Create Air Table Api for exercises
 - All routes/endpoints are functional
 - All endpoints have styled and displayable data
-- Functional tracker that tracks, posts, and displays information
-- Navbar with all neccesary routes
+- Diplay data for each body part
+- Update button
+- Form to submit new exercise
+- Descriptions for exercises or links to description or video of exercises

 #### PostMVP

-- Hover over effects with pictures for each section on home page
-- Better organizational tracker system broken down by weekly or monthly
+- Likes button functionality for exercises
+- Top 5 liked section for each body part
 - Additional Styling
-- Descriptions for exercises or links to description or video of exercises
-- Favorites button on page after clicking link to description of exercise
-- Functional Favorites Lists page
+- Top 5 like exercises all time on home page
+- Restyle top 5 display form

 ## Project Schedule